Is Your Senior Loved One a Hoarder? How You Can Help

 Hoarding is a disorder that can result in dangerous situations for the affected individual, so those affected by hoarding need to get help.
 But it isn’t easy.
 Those affected by hoarding do not usually reach out for help on their own out of embarrassment.
 A trusted friend or family member must reach out to them to help them realize that they have a problem that needs to be resolved.

 However, it’s important to be able to differentiate between what makes someone a collector versus what makes someone a hoarder.
-Knowing this information will let you know when a loved one needs help, so you can make sure they get the help they deserve.
+Knowing this information will let you know when a senior loved one needs help, so you can make sure they get the help they deserve.

 Continue reading to learn more what hoarding is, why people hoard, and what to do about senior hoarding.